pkuzyc/DeepDendrite/README.md

   Compile commands:

     cd src/DeepDendrite
-    modify the install.sh file to load correct modulefile of PGI or NVHPC SDK
+    modify the install.sh file to load correct modulefile of PGI or NVHPC SDK, and set the install path and mod file path in cmake command
     source install.sh

 ## 3. Evaluate the run time of solving equations with various methods: